apalache-mc/apalache/docs/manual.md

 <a name="rec-fun"></a>
 ### 9.2.
 Recursive functions

 Apalache offers limited support for recursive functions.
+However, read the warning below on why you should not use recursive functions.
 The restrictions are as follows:

- 1. Apalache supports the recursive functions that return a result of a scalar
+ 1. Apalache supports the recursive functions that return an integer or a Boolean.
- type: an integer, a Boolean, or a string.

  1. As Apalache's simple type checker is not able to find the type of a recursive function, all uses of a recursive function